Tip 30 of 31: Make Task Lists To Reduce Digital Marketing Overwhelm!

 - You can access the cloud version from any devices, at any time – you don’t have to carry your notepad everywhere.

 - Cloud tools often make it easier to change list items, change descriptions and re-order.

 - It means your list is central, rather than across multiple notepads and post-it notes.

 There are a lot of tools to choose from, many offering free versions.
 We thought we’d offer our insights from the tools we use, to get you started:

 Asana is great.
 We’ve been using it for several years now to manage client projects.
 It offers a free and paid version.
 It’s great if there’s more than 1 person in the team, offering the ability to comment on tasks, add deadlines, assign owners etc.

-Part of G Suite, we use Google docs to hold internal central lists.
+Part of Google Workspace, we use Google docs to hold internal central lists.
 These lists are simple bullet point lists in sections, where we brain dump, whether it’s a current task or not.
 This can include findings from analysis, potential future developments, issues we’ve uncovered etc. Items from these lists generally move to tasks in our main Asana Project Manager.

 We use Google Keep on a more person level.
 It’s used for those “oh yeah, I also need to get that done!” type tasks.
 This could be reminders of phoning someone, reminders to add things to Asana etc.